 Compared to a private limited company, the on-going requirements for maintaining a branch office are more cumbersome.
-Since the branch office is not a separate legal entity, changes related to the parent entity, such as change of its officers as well as its audited annual accounts, must be filed with SSM.
+Since the branch office is not a separate legal entity, any changes related to the parent entity, namely its officers and its audited annual accounts, must be filed with SSM.

 If these documents are not in English, official translations must be provided.
 Furthermore, a separate set of audited accounts reflecting the branch office's annual "financials", need to be drawn-up and filed with SSM.

-In summary, due to the higher filling requirements for a branch office and the corresponding costs, and since the branch office's liability is not separate from its parent entity, most foreign investors tend to prefer setting up a private limited company (for details, please refer to Part IV. below) rather than a branch office.
+In summary, due to the higher filling requirements for a branch office and the corresponding costs and since the branch office's liability is not separate from its parent entity, most foreign investors tend to prefer setting up a private limited company rather than a branch office.